-For accounts that are in your own name but aren’t listed on your credit report, you should verify with your creditor that they report to the three national credit bureaus.
+For credit accounts that are in your name, but aren’t listed on your credit report, you should verify that they report to the three credit bureaus with your creditor.

-Not every creditor chooses to report to the bureaus, and without their voluntary reporting, the credit bureau won’t be able to help you.
-If you do confirm that the creditor typically reports and just hasn’t reported your account, you can take steps in order to have the situation resolved.
+There’s nothing in the Fair Credit Reporting Act (FCRA) that requires creditors to provide payment history to the three major credit bureaus.
+So, not every creditor chooses to report to them.
+And without their voluntary reporting, the credit bureau won’t be able to help you.
+However, if you can confirm that the creditor typically reports and just hasn’t reported your account, you can take steps to have the situation resolved.

 It won’t help your credit score, but it could help increase your chances of getting a new loan or credit card.
-Keep this documentation on hand to bolster your credit report and you may be able to convince some lenders of your creditworthiness.
+Keep this documentation on hand to bolster your credit report.
+You may be able to convince some lenders of your creditworthiness.

 When to Contact the Credit Bureaus

-After you’ve contacted your creditor, you’ll want to confirm that the information has been changed by each of the credit bureaus.
-Wait a couple of weeks, and then check your report – if you still see errors, send a letter to the credit bureau asking them to correct the information.
+After you’ve contacted your creditor, you’ll want to confirm that each of the three major credit reporting agencies has added the positive credit accounts to your credit report.
+Wait a couple of weeks, and then check your report.
+If you still see errors, send a letter to the credit bureau asking them to correct the information.

-Once you send a request to each of the three credit bureaus, they are required to open an investigation and resolve the matter within 30 days.
-This process is especially helpful if one of your creditors is hard to reach or unresponsive.
+Once you send a request to each of the three major credit bureaus, they are required to open an investigation.
+They have 30 days to resolve the matter.
+This process is beneficial if one of your creditors is hard to reach or unresponsive.

-How to Add Positive Items to Your Credit Report
+How to Add Positive Information to Your Credit Report

-This prevents a creditor (or credit bureau, for that matter) from claiming ignorance to your request.
-If you speak to someone on the phone, get their full name and any type of ID number they may have.
+This prevents a creditor (or credit reporting agency, for that matter) from claiming ignorance of your request.
+If you speak to someone on the phone, get their full name and ID number if they have one.

-Despite your best efforts, it’s not always easy to get your positive information added to all three of the credit bureaus since no creditor is required to report the information and most small creditors probably won’t.
+Despite your best efforts, it’s not always easy to add positive credit history to all three credit bureaus.
+This is because no creditor is required to report the information, and most small creditors probably won’t.

-What’s more is that some creditors may report to a single credit bureau, but not the other two.
-That’s why your credit score usually varies among the three bureaus.
+What’s more, some creditors may report to a single credit reporting agency, but not the other two.
+That’s why your credit score usually varies among the three credit bureaus.

-Incomplete information doesn’t refer to your credit report is missing an entire account, but instead, refers to the accounts already listed there.
-So while your credit report may not be technically complete in your eyes when it’s missing an account, there’s little you can do if you can’t convince the creditor to start reporting.
+Incomplete information doesn’t refer to your credit report as missing an entire account.
+Instead, it refers to the accounts already listed there.
+Your credit report may not be technically complete in your eyes when it’s missing an account.
+However, there’s little you can do if you can’t convince the creditor to start reporting.

-Still, adding positive information can be a helpful step when it comes to building credit.
+Still, adding positive information can be a helpful step when it comes to building credit history.
 Listing accurate, positive information can counteract some negative marks on your report.

-Additionally, by verifying these positive items, you can be more vigilant to potential errors in the reporting process overall.
-Don’t just look at your negative items – always look at your credit report as a whole to attain the best results for your credit score and your future financing needs.
+Additionally, by verifying these positive accounts, you can be more vigilant about potential errors in the reporting process overall.
+Don’t just look at your negative items.
+Always look at your credit report as a whole to attain the best results for your credit score and your future financing needs.